improving-minnesota/flink_loyalty_demo/README.md

 For a good preparation and first understanding, please read this [Guide to Flink SQL: An In-Depth Exploration](https://www.confluent.io/blog/getting-started-with-apache-flink-sql/) .
 If you want a refresher of the Kafka basics, we highly recommend our [Kafka Fundamentals Workshop](https://www.confluent.io/resources/online-talk/fundamentals-workshop-apache-kafka-101/) .

 In this workshop, we will build a Pizza Shop Loyalty Engine.
 We will use Flink SQL in Confluent Cloud on AWS.
-YOu can find an architecture diagram below.
+You can find an architecture diagram below.

 ![image](assets/demo-env-full.png)